IFRS 15 Revenue from contracts with customers

 Company Reporting (Croner-i)

 The ICAEW Library can provide examples of real-life company reports to help keep you up-to-date with reporting practices and benchmark your financial reporting compliance.
-As well as extracts from reports filed by all major public companies, Company Reporting also offers weekly CR Monitor Reports detailing changes to reporting practice and a broader monthly CR Review.
+Company Reporting analyses current IFRS disclosures from public companies, organised by industry sector.
+It also provides detailed monthly Common Practice reports on specific issues.

 Some guides and comparisons that we link to may pre-date the latest amendments to this standard.
 While these resources contain useful information, please treat them with appropriate caution.